 Seborrheic dermatitis is a common, chronic condition that occurs in areas of the skin where there are large oil glands—the middle of the face, behind the ears, and especially on the scalp (dandruff).
 The condition is characterized by waxy scale and reddened skin areas.
-It affects approximately 3% to 5% of the population, most commonly men, and peaks in infancy and middle age.
+It affects approximately 3 to 5 percent of the population, most commonly men, and peaks in infancy and middle age.

 Causes of Seborrheic Dermatitis

-Up to 85% of the people infected with the human immunodeficiency virus (HIV) have seborrheic dermatitis, and as their immunity wanes, the eruptions become more severe.
+Up to 85 percent of people infected with the human immunodeficiency virus (HIV) have seborrheic dermatitis, and as their immunity wanes, the eruptions become more severe.